StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-user-accounts/lock-a-user-account.md

 # Lock a User Account

-This topic provides step-by-step instructions for locking a [user account](about-user-accounts.md) in TheHive.
+Lock a [user account](about-user-accounts.md) in TheHive to temporarily prevent access without permanently deleting it.

 To permanently delete a user account, see [Delete a User Account](delete-a-user-account.md).